kailash-manasarovar/statement/docs/evidence/cctv.md

 - There should be CCTV of the five big blokes that came in to terrorize me inside the building, and outside too.
 - The outside cams should have evidence of the blond woman who I believe is related to Domingo Cano.

+## Cauterets

+- The Bains de Rocher may have CCTV of the man that had stalked me online and then come to the baths while I was there on Sunday 25th August at around 17:30.

+## Lourdes

+- Les Halles in Lourdes may have CCTV of the same man nearly bumping into me; Monday 26th August at around 14:00.